-To broaden the practice of sustainable forestry on public lands through community involvement.
+To broaden the practice of sustainable forestry on all lands through community involvement, socially responsible practices, and through recognition and respect of Indigenous Peoples rights and traditional forest-related knowledge.

-13. Transparency
+12. Transparency

-To broaden the understanding of forest certification to the SFI 2010-2014 Standard by documenting certification audits and making the findings publicly available.
+To broaden the understanding of forest certification to the SFI 2015-2019 Forest Management Standard by documenting certification audits and making the findings publicly available.

-14. Continual Improvement
+13. Continual Improvement

-To continually improve the practice of forest management,

-and to monitor, measure and report performance in achieving the commitment to sustainable forestry.
+To continually improve the practice of forest management, and to monitor, measure and report performance in achieving the commitment to sustainable forestry.